Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt--JXPsTlJIiI,527.1933333333334,534.1002333333333.md

 # [December 17th, 2020 Q&A](../2020-12-17.md)
 ## Q&A: Can we paint vehicles?
 https://youtube.com/embed/-JXPsTlJIiI?autoplay=1&start=527&end=535
-This question was possibly duplicated with a more recent answer: [August 17th, 2021 Livestream Q&A: What about the Vehicles being paintable?](./yt-C18EauRatIw.md) [https://www.youtube.com/watch?v=C18EauRatIw](https://www.youtube.com/watch?v=C18EauRatIw)
+This question was possibly duplicated with a more recent answer: [October 5th, 2021 Livestream Q&A: Will we be able to Paint Vehicles at some point?](./yt-QvxM4Cp6B3U.md) [https://www.youtube.com/watch?v=QvxM4Cp6B3U](https://www.youtube.com/watch?v=QvxM4Cp6B3U)

 ### Topics